 The other direction was to ignore what my body was screaming at me to hear.
 It was the road that said “I don't want anything to be wrong.
 This kind of stuff doesn’t happen to me.
 I’m too young and healthy for this.
-I’m choosing to believe everything is fine.”
-This road was the one that said my body is not to be trusted.
+I’m choosing to believe everything is fine."
+This road was the one that said my body was not to be trusted.

 I walked out of that doctor's office and went to war with my body.